rajinipreethajohn/WellnessOptimismLifeCoach/README.md

 # OptimismCoach
- A wellness coach built on Llama2-70B
+ A wellness coach chatbot built on Llama 2-70B